-St.Foy, also known as St.Faith, was martyred in 303 during the last great persecutions of Christians in the town of Agen.
-At only twelve or thirteen years of age, she was arrested and told to perform pagan sacrifices and renounce her Christian beliefs.
-On refusal she was tortured with a red-hot brazier and when miraculously holy intervention stopped the torture from putting her to death, she was beheaded.
+St.Foy, also known as St.Faith, was martyred in 303 CE during the last great persecutions of Christians in the town of Agen.
+At only 12 or 13 years of age, she was arrested and told to perform pagan sacrifices and renounce her Christian beliefs.
+On refusal to do so, she was tortured with a red-hot brazier; and when miraculously holy intervention stopped the torture from putting her to death, she was beheaded instead.

 In the fifth century, an artist unknown to us, crafted a golden bust of St.Foy to hold her skull.
 She became revered in her hometown of Agen exhibiting miraculous healing powers and visions until her golden bust and relics were stolen by a monk in a nearby monastery of Conques in 866.

 Legend states that the monastery or abbey of Conques, founded in 819, needed an ‘attraction’ to bring to them pilgrams and money.
 Hence, St.Foy was the perfect choice as an attraction, as she had already exhibited many miraculous powers.

 Around a century later, an unknown goldsmith carved a wooden statue of the saint, plated it with gold and jewels and antique Roman cameos, and then mounted her golden bust on top.
 Ever since, the statue of St.Foy became the principal treasure of Conques.